SAP SE (SAP) Stock Analysis

 How does SAP make money?

-What are SAP's main risks?
+What are SAP's main competitors?

 Does SAP pay a dividend?